ctrf-io/github-test-reporter/docs/build-your-own-report.md

 # Build Your Own Report

 CTRF allows you to create personalized test result reports in GitHub Actions.
-This guide will show you how to create your own custom report template using Handlebars markdown.
+This guide will show you how to create your own custom report template using CTRF, Handlebars and GitHub flavored markdown.

 ## Why Create a Custom Report?